cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 - `apps`

 The `apps` directory contains template files for the [mh](https://github.com/cisco-sso/mh) command.
-Each "app" is a template of a Helm chart override.
+Each "app" is a template which produces and overrides for a particular Helm chart.

 - `bin`

 The `bin` directory contains scripts that simplify specific operations.
-For example, `bin/get-password-grafana.sh` is a helper script that retrieves the auto-generated admin password for [grafana](https://grafana.com/) as installed by framework-deploy.
+For example, `bin/get-password-grafana.sh` is a helper script that retrieves the auto-generated admin password for [grafana](https://grafana.com/) from the kubernetes secret as installed by framework-deploy.

 - `clusters`